-Greek defense minister quits over Macedonia name deal, coalition in doubt
+Greece's Tsipras calls confidence vote after ally quits coalition

 Macedonia’s aspirations to European Union and NATO ties had been blocked by Greece over the name dispute.

-Kammenos has called the accord a national sell-out and had repeatedly threatened to leave if it came before the Greek parliament for ratification - expected later this month.
+Kammenos said that any deal including “Macedonia” in the name of the Balkan state to Greece’s north was unacceptable as the name was irrevocably tied to Greek civilization and culture.

-Kammenos said any deal including “Macedonia” in the name of the Balkan state to Greece’s north was unacceptable as the name was irrevocably tied to Greek civilization and culture.
+He called the accord a national sell-out and had repeatedly threatened to leave if it came before the Greek parliament for ratification - expected later this month.

-The main opposition, conservative New Democracy party, which is leading pre-election polls, has said it will block the deal.
 The government hopes, however, that the pact will still pass with the support of center-left and independent lawmakers.

 Macedonia’s parliament ratified the deal by passing an amendment to the constitution on Friday.